This is the multi-page printable view of this section. Click here to print.

 Pre-computed Reachability analysis

-To enable pre-computed reachability analysis, use the ENDOR_SCAN_ENABLE_PRECOMPUTED_CALLGRAPHS flag.
+To enable pre-computed reachability analysis, use the ENDOR_SCAN_ENABLE_PRECOMPUTED_CALLGRAPHS flag:

 export ENDOR_SCAN_ENABLE_PRECOMPUTED_CALLGRAPHS=true